Amazing Artist: Ricky Middlesworth

 For these looks I knew the setup had to be tight and concise since space was limited; we shot in a living room with average height ceilings.
 Also because I didn’t have any grids handy (my personal go-to modifiers for beauty), I knew that I had a bit more of a challenge on my hands since Emily’s porcelain skin was highly reflective, and with the lights so close it was important to not lose detail.
 The fact that all three looks turned out to be lit using low-level lighting techniques was a coincidence, but lets pretend that I’m just awesome that way and meant for it to happen.
 Ok?
 Ok.

 CLASSIC: This look, inspired by classic Hollywood lighting, was achieved using a 2-light setup.
 The main/fill light, a 3ft parabolic softbox, was positioned directly to my right and slightly behind me, directed at a 45-degree angle at the model.
 The head itself was below shoulder height, but because of the width of the softbox, the light was pretty directionless.
 The key light here was a head set almost at full power with a 40-degree gridded snoot.
 This light was set high to the left and a little behind the model, pointing directly at her.
-If you don’t have a snoot, a 20, 30, or 40-degree grid spot will do.
+If you don’t have a snoot, a 20, 30, or 40-degree grid spot will do, although it won’t give you as narrow a beam.

 SWEET: For this look, I wanted lighting with a fun, playful pop.
 In this 2-light setup, the main light was a head with just a silver dome reflector, in the same position as before, just slightly lowered to create the graphic shadow cast by her necklace.
 I didn’t include any kind of diffusion on this light because the makeup, particularly the type of bronzer and highlight powder Raushanah used, is wonderfully luminescent, and I really wanted to it to shine.
 The key light was a head at half power molded using Cinefoil.
 If you’ve never experimented with that stuff, I highly recommend it!
 It’s extremely versatile as a light modifier, and can save you money if you’re just starting out and can’t afford separate modifiers like strip softboxes or grid spots.
 In case you’re wondering – and I know you are – yes, that cakepop was delicious.